andyskw/signmeup/README.md

 #### Coverage report

-To generate a coverage report of the test cases, you can run istanbul with the following
+To generate a coverage report of the backend test cases, you can run istanbul:
-command:

-     ./node_modules/.bin/istanbul cover ./node_modules/.bin/_mocha -- --recursive ./test/backend
+     npm run test:backend:cover

 Then you can open the coverage report: